bonnetteumutoni/carbontrack-technical-documentation/README.md

 Emission Impact: 20%+ factories meeting emissions targets.

-Contributing
+🤝 Contributing

-Contributions are welcome!
-Please fork the repository, create a feature branch, and submit a pull request.
-Follow the Technical Documentation for implementation details.
+We welcome contributions!
+Fork the repo, create a feature branch, and submit a pull request.
+Refer to the Technical Documentation for implementation details.

-License
+📜 License

-© 2025 GitHub, Inc.
+© 2025 GitHub, Inc. Licensed under the MIT License.